arbyruns/SwiftUI_Slideoutmenu/README.md

 ## Presenting Sheets

-I placed sheets within  `SlideOutMenuView.swift` and have added one sheet as an example.
-You could also swap out sheet for a `fullScreenCover`
+The sheets are located inwithin `SlideOutMenuView.swift` and I have added one sheet as an example.
+You could also swap out a sheet for a `fullScreenCover`.

 ## Menu Size

-Within in `SlideOutMenuView.swift` update the frame size located at `.frame(width: geo.size.width / 1.75)`.
+Within `SlideOutMenuView.swift` you can update the frame size located at `.frame(width: geo.size.width / 1.75)`.

 ## Other Notes